Mary Billings French: Early life

 Billings French had six siblings: Parmly (1863–1888), Laura, Frederick, Elizabeth, Ehrick (1872–1889), and finally Richard.
 Mary was the fourth child, after her brother Frederick and before her sister Elizabeth.
 The Parmly Billings Memorial Library, now called the Western Heritage Center, is named for Mary's brother Parmly.

 Billings French grew up in a wealthy family during the Gilded Age.
 Her father Frederick was one of the wealthiest men in California and was considered one of its "foremost citizens".
 After marrying Julia, they settled in Woodstock, Vermont, where the family was the wealthiest family of the town "by far".
 They owned the largest corn field in the state of Vermont, as well as a mansion on the family compound.

 Vermont estate

 After the death of her father on September 30, 1890, Billings French inherited his Vermont compound.
 It comprised 4,228 acres and six buildings, including the mansion, stables, a cottage, a farmhouse, and other buildings.
-When she died, it passed to her daughter Mary.
+When she died, it passed to her three children.
+Ultimately, her daughter Mary took possession of the portions of the compound that later became a national park.
 At left is a view from the compound, the future Marsh-Billings-Rockefeller National Historical Park.